-int driver_pushqv(ErlDrvPort port, ErlIOVec ev, int skip)
+int driver\pushqv(ErlDrvPort port, ErlIOVec \ev, int skip)

 This function puts the data in ev, skipping the first skip bytes of it, at the head of the driver queue.
-It is faster than driver_pushq, because the data doesn't have to be copied.
+It is faster than driver\pushq, because the data doesn't have to be copied.
+The return value is 0.